MultiSafepay/docs/content/my-account/api-onboarding.md

 > 📘 Supported accounts
 >
-> The requests to onboard affiliated merchants via our API require a partner or primary account.
-For more information, see [Create account](/docs/create-account/).
+> Requests to onboard affiliated merchants via our API require a partner account API key.
+For more information, email your partner manager.

 ## 1. Create merchant accounts